-You are a semiweekly schedule depositor for a calendar year if the total taxes (i.e., line 11 of Form 941) during your lookback period were more than \$50,000.
+You are a semiweekly schedule depositor for a calendar year if the total taxes during your lookback period were more than \$50,000.

 Under the semiweekly deposit schedule, deposit accumulated taxes on payments made on Wednesday, Thursday, and/or Friday by the following Wednesday.
 Deposit amounts accumulated on payments made on Saturday, Sunday, Monday, and/or Tuesday by the following Friday.